Express Yourself in the Arts

 Taking Center Stage

 Students become creators at Northwood School and have the opportunity to express their creative visions through performance.
-Musicians display their talents at Northwood Cafe open-mic events, aspiring authors and poets participate in workshops with the Adirondack Center for Writing, and students lead in the spotlight and behind the scenes in student-directed theatrical productions.
+Musicians display their talents at Northwood Cafe open-mic events, aspiring authors and poets participate in workshops with the Adirondack Center for Writing, students co-write original plays and lead in the spotlight and behind the scenes in theatrical productions.
 For every interest, discipline, and skill set, students learn to take the initiative to expand their horizons, share their perspective, and engage their community through the visual and performing arts.

 A peek at what our students have experienced: